vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 The implication of this rule is that each test must be loaded with a fresh dataset and may have to do some cleanup afterwards.

-Want to work with database in tests, but want it to be isolated and clean everything after each test ran.
+Overall: we want to work with database in tests, but want it to be isolated and clean everything after each test ran.

 ## Ways to keep db fresh